ChrisMaherLab/SV-Hotspot/README.md

-	--plot-top-peaks		plot top # peaks	<int>		[ number of top peaks to plot. default: top 10 ] --left-ext			size of left extension	<int>		[ size of the left extension of the peak. default: 0bp ] --right-ext			size of right extension	<int>		[ size of the right extension of the peak. default: 0bp ] --genes-to-plot			genes names		<string>	[ names of genes to show on the plot. default: none ] --plot-layout			plot orientation	<string>	[ orientation of the peak plot (wide or narrow). default: narrow ]
+	--plot-top-peaks		plot top # peaks	<int>		[ number of top peaks to plot. default: top 10 ] --left-ext			size of left extension	<int>		[ size of the left extension of the peak. default: 0bp ] --right-ext			size of right extension	<int>		[ size of the right extension of the peak. default: 0bp ] --genes-to-plot			genes names		<string>	[ names of genes to show on the plot. default: none.
+										  If no genes were provided, all genes in the peak will be plotted ] --plot-layout			plot orientation	<string>	[ orientation of the peak plot (wide or narrow). default: narrow ]
  ```